switz/driver/README.md

 ## Typescript

 The typing is naive and weak.
-Suggestions here would be helpful on how to derive the state values dynamically based on their `states` keys and `derived` values.
+Suggestions here would be helpful on how to derive the flags dynamically based on their `states` keys and `flags` values.

 To install dependencies: